MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

    > - Projected attributes only work for entities that have a one-to-many relationship with the customer entity.
 For example, one customer can have multiple subscriptions.
    > - You can only project attributes from an entity that is used in every group of segment query you are building.
    > - Projected attributes are factored in when using set operators.

+1. Provide an **Output entity name** for the segment.
+Optionally, provide a display name, and a description that helps identifying the segment.

 1. Select **Save** to save your segment.
 Your segment will be saved and processed if all requirements are validated.
 Otherwise, it will be saved as a draft.